Greece Moments Greece Moments

 Temperamental small horse

-In the middle of olive trees lies the Faethon Miniature Horses Farm around the team of Jakobos and his wife Hachoula, who have been self-sacrificing and mostly volunteering since 2001 to take care of the preservation of the animals.
-A visit is possible daily without prior appointment.
+Nestled among olive trees, the Faethon Miniature Horses Farm is run by Jakobos and his wife Hachoula, who have been dedicating themselves largely on a voluntary basis since 2001 to protecting and preserving the animals.
+Visits are welcome daily without prior appointment.

 Tsambika Beach & Monastery

-Tsambika stands for the beautiful beach, the snow-white chapel above it and the monastery at the foot of the mountain.
-A visit to Tsambika can be combined very well with a tour to the Seven Springs, either before or after.
-Swimming on the beach of Tsambika is only recommended in the low season, in summer the beach is packed.
+Tsambika stands for the beautiful beach, the white chapel perched above it and the monastery at the foot of the mountain.
+A visit to Tsambika combines very well with a tour to the Seven Springs, either before or after.
+Swimming at Tsambika Beach is only really recommended in the low season, as the beach gets packed in summer.

 → Everything you need to know for a trip to Tsambika can be found in our article: Tsambika Rhodes